1n4r1/1n4r1.github.io/_posts/2019-09-16-Hackthebox-Jeeves-Walkthrough.md

 {% endhighlight %}

 Sounds like there is nothing here.<br>
-However, by with "\R" option, we can find something interesting.
+However, by with "\R" option, we can find additional information.
 {% highlight shell %}
 meterpreter > shell
 Process 4384 created.